 I trim the cute little bottoms off and cut them in half.
 I also peel off any of the top leaves that look like they are falling off willingly.
-Once I have all that done, I toss them in one of my glass or ceramic baking dishes and drizzle olive oil over them.
+I toss them in one of my glass baking dishes and drizzle olive oil over them.
 I then toss them with seasoning before roasting.
 I save the balsamic vinegar until the end.
-Have you ever tried cleaning balsamic vinegar out of a dish after it’s been baked on?
+Have you ever tried cleaning balsamic vinegar out of a dish after it’s been baked on to the pan?
 PITA.
 I won’t do that anymore, as there isn’t any difference in taste whether the brussels have been cooked in the vinegar or tossed in it afterward.
 I also save the juice until afterward; no reason there.
 I’m just forgetful.

-HINT: If you don’t like rosemary, try increasing the garlic and adding a bit more salt and some butter.
+If you don’t like rosemary, try increasing the garlic and adding a bit more salt and some butter.
 My kids love them that way.
-Also, if you can’t get over the texture of whole rosemary, try a ground version instead.
+Also, if you can’t get over the texture of the whole rosemary, try a ground version instead.

-Brussels with Rosemary and Shallots
+Brussel Sprouts with Rosemary and Shallots

 - Preheat oven to a temperature of 375 degrees.

-- Wash, trim, and cut your brussel sprouts in half.
+- Wash, trim and cut your Brussel sprouts in half.

-- In a medium baking dish, place the brussels and drizzle with olive oil.
+- In a medium baking dish, place the Brussels and drizzle with olive oil.

-- Sprinkle the garlic powder, rosemary, and coarse salt into the baking dish and toss until the brussel sprouts are well coated.
+- Sprinkle the garlic powder, rosemary, and coarse salt into the baking dish and toss until the Brussel sprouts are well coated.

-- Place in the 375 degree oven for 30-40 minutes.
+- Place in the 375-degree oven for 30-40 minutes.

 - Remove from the oven and sprinkle balsamic vinegar and the citrus juice to coat.
+Serve warm.